bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

     >>> type(mixed_list)
     <class 'list'>

 Lists are *sequences*.
-A sequence is type of Python object that has a defined element order, that has a length, is iterable, and can be indexed with integers, and sliced with slice definitions.
+A sequence is type of Python object that has a defined element order, that has a length, is iterable, and can be indexed with integers, and sliced |--| as we will soon see.
 So, if object ``s`` is a sequence, then:

 -  ``s`` has a length that can be found with ``len(s)``;
 -  we can iterate over the elements in ``s`` with